SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

             ResponsibleEmployeeID as responsibleEmployee,
             ResponsibleEmployeeFormattedName as responsibleEmployeeName
         }
-        entity ProjectTasks as projection on RemoteProject.TaskCollection {
+        entity ByDProjectTasks as projection on RemoteByDProject.TaskCollection {
             key ObjectID as ID,
             ParentObjectID as parentID,
             TaskID as taskID,